Teaching your child how to tie shoelaces requires much more than just sitting down with a pair of shoes and laces!

 If your brain is not making sense of what your eyes are seeing, then you may struggle to see which lace is which, when they are overlapping and going around each other.

-Dual colored laces like the ones above from Tying Is A Snap are absolutely brilliant for helping kids who struggle to understand how to tie shoelaces when the laces seem to merge into each other.
+Dual colored laces like these ones from Easy Tie are absolutely brilliant for helping kids who struggle to understand how to tie shoelaces when the laces seem to merge into each other.

 (See my photos of their laces in action!)